2decomp-fft/2decomp-fft.github.io/docs/source/pages/api_domain.rst

   call decomp_info_init(n1, n2, n3, new_decomp)

-Here decomp is an instance of Fortran derived data type DECOMP_INFO encapsulating the 2D decomposition information associated with one particular global size :math:`n1\times n2 \times n3`.
+Here decomp is an instance of Fortran derived data type DECOMP_INFO encapsulating the 2D decomposition information associated with one particular global size ``n1 x n2 x n3``.
 The decomposition object can be initialised using the ``decomp_info_init`` routine as:

 ::